'It's been a privilege': B+LNZ CEO Sam McIvor resigns

 Sam McIvor has resigned from his roles as the chief executive of Beef + Lamb New Zealand and the New Zealand Meat Board.

-“Sam is taking up another leadership role within the primary sector, which will be announced later today,” B+LNZ chairwoman Kate Acland announced.
+“The board would like to thank Sam and acknowledge the significant contribution he has made to B+LNZ and the sector in the 17 years he has worked for the organisation, in particular the last eight as CEO,” B+LNZ chair Kate Acland said.

-“The board would like to thank Sam and acknowledge the significant contribution he has made to B+LNZ and the sector in the 17 years he has worked for the organisation, in particular the last eight as CEO,” Acland said.
+McIvor has taken up a new role as chief executive of Ospri, New Zealand’s integrated animal disease management and traceability service provider.

-“We are delighted that Sam has chosen to continue with a role in the agriculture sector and are confident he will continue to make a positive impact in this position.”
+“We are delighted that Sam has chosen to continue with a role in the agriculture sector and are confident he will continue to make a positive impact in this position,” Acland said.

 Acland said the board would look for a new chief executive in the coming weeks.